 What’s the History of Outsourcing?

 There are countries like Albania where outsourcing was introduced by call centers during the last couples of decades.
-There are countries that have started to delegate important process to other countries since antiquity.
+There are countries that have started to delegate the important processes to other countries since antiquity.
 At first, the Romans decided to use the land around Rome for urban development and public works instead of using it for agriculture and especially for grain crops.

 However, a solution was needed in order to provide the necessary amount of grain, which was considered a crucial factor in terms of peacekeeping.
 Every adult in Rome was entitled a specific amount of grain, which was provided by Sardinia, Sicily, and mostly by northern Africa.